bvbohnen/X3_Customizer/Documentation.md

       * scaling_factor
         - Float, the amount to boost the speedup rate by.
 Eg. 2 will reduce the delay between ticks to 125 ms. Practical limit may be set by game frame rate, eg. approximately 15x at 60 fps.

+ * Disable_Asteroid_Respawn

+    Requires: x3story.obj

+      Stops any newly destroyed asteroids from being set to respawn.
+This can be set temporarily when wishing to clear out some unwanted asteroids.
+It is not recommended to leave this transform applied long term.

  * Disable_Combat_Music